 5.2 Can economic downturns drive our results?

 We further check the robustness of our main results by excluding observations during the year 2008.
-The intuition behind it is that the financial crisis resulted in a decline in firm value; thus, issuers might not negotiate favorable terms with investment bankers, unlike in the normal period.
+The intuition behind it is that the financial crisis resulted in a decline in firm value; thus, issuers might not negotiate favorable terms with investment bankers, unlike during the normal period.
 Therefore, investment bankers might charge higher fees during the financial crisis.
 Also, equity issuance around the financial crisis might signal to the market that a company’s condition is critical, and the stock returns around SEO announcement period might be more negative than in the normal period.

 Politically connected firms have cheaper access to bank loans (see, e.g., Houston et al., 2014; Li et al., 2008; Claessens et al., 2008; Khwaja and Mian, 2005; Sapienza, 2004) and more likely to be bailed out than non-connected firms (Faccio, Masulis, and Mcconnell, 2006; Blau, Brough and Thomas, 2013; Banerji, Duygun and Shaban, 2018).
 Therefore, one might argue that SEO flotation cost is higher for non-connected firms simply because politically connected firms might have obtained government bailouts or cheaper bank loans during the financial crisis and issued few equities in the year 2008.
 In contrast, non-connected firms might focus more on their only option, equity issuance, during the financial crisis since they are less likely to receive both government bailouts and low costs of bank loans.